ethereum/devp2p/rlpx.md

 # Implementation Overview
 Packets are dynamically framed, prefixed with an RLP encoded header, encrypted, and authenticated.
 Multiplexing is achieved via the frame header which specifies the destination protocol of a packet.

+Each node is expected to maintain a private key for cryptographic operations.
+A node's private key must be static and must be saved and restored between sessions.
+It is recommended that the private key can only be reset manually, for example, by deleting a file or database entry.

 An RLPx implementation is composed of:
 * Node Discovery & Peer Preference
 * Encrypted Handshake